Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Numerical tests

 \subsubsection{Results}

 Fig.~\ref{fig:case_4_uN_err} shows the reference concentrations of each component,$[u_N]_i$, $i=1,\ldots,n_s$, obtained by solving \eqref{eq:ode_chemistry} with the Runge-Kutta 4(5) method implemented in SciPy \cite{Virtanen2020}, using strict tolerances ($\text{atol} = 10^{-16}$, $\text{rtol} = 10^{-12}$), represented by solid black lines.
-The reconstructed solution, $N_{\Psi}(\uut_n)$, is shown with dashed green lines.
-The reduced model is also queried at future, unseen times, $3 < t < 6$, although training was performed only up to $t = 3$.
-Despite the query to unseen data, the DRE yields reliable results.
+The reconstructed solution, $N_{\Psi}(\uut_n)$, which is computed using a timestep size $\Delta t = 0.025$, is shown with dashed green lines.
+The reduced model is also queried at future, unseen times, $3 < t < 8.9$, although training was performed only up to $t = 3$.
+We observe that both the conservation error and the relative error increase steadily at later times.
+Nevertheless, despite the evaluation on unseen data, the DRE provides reliable results for this test case.

 In the right panel of the same figure, the average relative error, $e_{\text{ave, rel}}$, is also displayed to provide a quantitative assessment of the DRE's accuracy.
 In the training time range, the error is low, reaching a peak of less than $2\%$.This holds even during the initial phase, where the concentrations vary rapidly.
 For unseen times, the error increases with a fairly linear trend reaching a maximum of about $4\%$.
 In the right panel of Fig.~\ref{fig:case_4_uN_err} also $e_\text{ave, con}$ is represented.
 We observe a consistent overestimation of the total concentration.
 However, this discrepancy is small, as the total concentration is approximately $11.67$, and the deviation affects only the third significant digit.